taublast/FastPopups/README.md

 ## About

-This library is built on top of CommunityToolkit popups version 1, code no longer used by the toolkit itself.
+Initially built on top of CommunityToolkit popups version 1, the code that is no longer used by CommunityToolkit.
-It was the fastest for opening popups among different libraries, was definitely worth adding new features like full-screen, navigation stack and much more.
+It was found to be the fastest for opening popups among different libraries, was definitely worth adding new features like full-screen, navigation stack and much more.

 ---